Often we don't know the cause of every stillbirth and it can’t always be prevented. But there are things you can do to reduce the risk of stillbirth.

 - You can also monitor your baby’s pattern of movements, which will make it more likely that you’ll notice if they become unwell.

 - Go to all your antenatal appointments and scans.
-Everything that happens during these is designed to spot problems early so they can be treated.
+These are designed to spot problems early so that anything that is spotted can be treated early before.

 Monitoring your baby’s movements